What is the Program Director’s role in resident education?

 Could you describe didactic experiences?

 We have made broad Didactic training a focus of our weekly, protected Thursday afternoon workshops - where all residents are freed from training activities to participate.
-Our workshops are organized by Dr. Kishore Nath and Lynn Eddleman and span a broad array of clinical activities across inpatient and ambulatory spheres - as well as procedure workshops, skills-development workshops, and programs addressing partnerships, leadership, advocacy, well-being, and scholarly improvement.
+Our workshops are organized by Dr. Elizabeth Iten and Dr. Eric Ottey and span a broad array of clinical activities across inpatient and ambulatory spheres - as well as procedure workshops, skills-development workshops, and programs addressing partnerships, leadership, advocacy, well-being, and scholarly improvement.

 Residents also receive regular didactics as part of their clinical training at sites beyond our Practice: Inpatient Adult and Pediatric Medicine, Critical Care, Labor & Delivery, Newborn Nursery, etc. Our didactics are a blend of evidence-based and real-world practical topics to provide our residents with comprehensive working knowledge across all the areas vital to being a strong, full-spectrum family physician.